 However, if you love the classic pairing of vanilla, chocolate, and strawberry these are at least worth a try, but not a must buy.
 But be warned, if you like to twist these to see which side the creme lands on, it seems to stick to the chocolate side more.

-For $2.99 these are priced in line to the rest of Trader Joe’s Joe Joe’s cookies.
+For $2.99 these are priced in line with the rest of Trader Joe’s Joe Joe’s cookies.

 The box of Trader Joe’s Neapolitan Joe Joe’s: